erdogant/hgboost/docs/source/Save and Load.rst

 Save and Load
 ''''''''''''''

-Saving and loading models is desired as the learning proces of a model for ``gridsearch`` can take up to hours.
+Saving and loading models is desired as the learning proces of a model for ``hgboost`` can take up to hours.
-In order to accomplish this, we created two functions: function :func:`gridsearch.save` and function :func:`gridsearch.load` Below we illustrate how to save and load models.
+In order to accomplish this, we created two functions: function :func:`hgboost.save` and function :func:`hgboost.load` Below we illustrate how to save and load models.

 Saving
 ----------------

-Saving a learned model can be done using the function :func:`gridsearch.save`:
+Saving a learned model can be done using the function :func:`hgboost.save`:

 .. code:: python

-    import gridsearch
+    import hgboost

     # Load example data
-    X,y_true = gridsearch.load_example()
+    X,y_true = hgboost.load_example()

     # Learn model
-    model = gridsearch.fit_transform(X, y_true, pos_label='bad')
+    model = hgboost.fit_transform(X, y_true, pos_label='bad')

     Save model
-    status = gridsearch.save(model, 'learned_model_v1')
+    status = hgboost.save(model, 'learned_model_v1')

 Loading
 ----------------------

-Loading a learned model can be done using the function :func:`gridsearch.load`:
+Loading a learned model can be done using the function :func:`hgboost.load`:

 .. code:: python

-    import gridsearch
+    import hgboost

     # Load model
-    model = gridsearch.load(model, 'learned_model_v1')
+    model = hgboost.load(model, 'learned_model_v1')